stochasticHydroTools/SlenderBody/README.md

 For nearly singular SBT integrals, we use a modified version of the quadrature scheme of Ludvig af Klinteberg and Alex Barnett.
-Their original code is [here](https://github.com/ludvigak/linequad); we have made some modifications switch their Legendre discretization to a Chebyshev one in [Python/cppmodules/SpecialQuadratures.cpp](https://github.com/stochasticHydroTools/SlenderBody/blob/master/Python/cppmodules/SpecialQuadratures.cpp)
+Their original code is [here](https://github.com/ludvigak/linequad); we have made some modifications to switch their Legendre discretization to a Chebyshev one in [Python/cppmodules/SpecialQuadratures.cpp](https://github.com/stochasticHydroTools/SlenderBody/blob/master/Python/cppmodules/SpecialQuadratures.cpp)
 The code here is independent of the original linequad code.

 # Instructions for running code